-- a) Carefully maintain the secrecy of the PIN. - b) Specify a complicated PIN as long and random as you can make it. - c) Change the PIN frequently. - Verified Code Entry is effective for only one CO line call or one operation at a time. - When making a call with Verified Code Entry: - a) The verified code, not the borrowed extension number, is logged by SMDR. (\rightarrow 1.21.1 Station Message Detail Recording (SMDR)) It will appear as \times + [the verified code]. - b) The verified code user's Itemized Billing Code for ARS will be used.

-• Verified Code PIN
+- a) Keeping PINs secret. - b) Selecting complex, random PINs that cannot be easily guessed. - c) Changing PINs regularly. - Verified Code Entry is effective for only one CO line call or one operation at a time. - When making a call with Verified Code Entry: - a) The verified code, not the borrowed extension number, is logged by SMDR. (→ 1.21.1 Station Message Detail Recording (SMDR)) It will appear as × + [the verified code]. - b) The verified code user's Itemized Billing Code for ARS will be used. - Verified Code PIN